 Our Learning Support Co-ordinator works closely with a team of teachers and assistants to support those with individual learning needs.
 We want all pupils to reach their full potential and develop strong self-esteem.
 We offer friendly and structured support in a relaxed atmosphere, where students can grow in confidence; follow structured programmes to address their difficulties; learn to “have a go” and tackle challenges; and take advantage of multisensory techniques, using games, IT, tactile and visual aids.
 Over time, they learn to value their strengths and gradually take control of their learning.

-All pupils are screened for dyslexia in Year 4 and 6.
+All pupils are screened for dyslexia in Years 4, 5 and 6.
 The Head of Learning Support may conduct further assessment following screening results and/or teacher observations.
-At all times we seek to involve parents and pupils in any identification, assessment and delivery of support and strive for close co-operation between all parties.
+At all times we seek to involve parents and pupils in any assessment of individual needs and delivery of support, and we strive for close co-operation between all parties.

 Many problems associated with specific learning difficulties are addressed as a matter of routine within school.
 Support is normally provided through classroom and homework differentiation.
 We provide teachers with an outline of the pupil’s difficulties and guidelines for supporting the pupil’s learning.
 We do not routinely provide a dedicated classroom assistant for learning support unless through the provision of a Statement of Special Educational Need/EHCP or bought in by the parent/guardian at the School’s request.